Visit our new website. We'd appreciate your feedback!

 There are plenty of places to stay in Burford.
 Treat yourself to a night at The Bay Tree hotel.
 The flagstone floors, exposed beams and open fireplaces all add to the hotel’s country charm.
 A few doors down is The Lamb Inn, a dog-friendly country inn with great views of the surrounding countryside.

 Getting here: Burford is 19 miles west of Oxford.
 Catch the 853 bus going towards Cheltenham from outside the Taylor Institution Library.
-The journey is roughly 1 hour.
+The journey is roughly one hour.

 For your second day in the Cotswolds, head to Bourton-on-the Water, one of the prettiest villages in the Cotswolds.
 The Windrush flows through the town earning it the nickname ‘Little Venice’.
 While you could spend a whole day wandering around the village, there’s plenty of activities to do.

 Petrol heads will enjoy the Cotswold Motor Museum an impressive collection of vintage cars from makers including Alldays & Onions, MG, Morris and Triumph.
-For more family-friendly fun, visit Birdland - 9 acres of gardens and woodland and home to more than 500 birds.
+For more family-friendly fun, visit Birdland - with nine acres of gardens and woodland, it's home to more than 500 birds.

 Have lunch at Bakery on the Water where you’ll be greeted with the aroma of freshly baked bread and cakes.
 If the weather is good, ask for ‘a picnic lunch to go’ so you can enjoy your meal al fresco.